mik3y/pymidi/README.md

 ### Compatibility

-`pymidi` has been tested against Python 2.7 and Python 3.6.
+`pymidi` requires Python 3.
+It has been tested against Python 3.6 and Python 3.7.

 ### Running tests